jcolag/entropy-arbitrage/2025-11-20-all-good-things-2.md

  >
  > **RIKER**: Did I?
 I didn't want to admit that it was over.
 I always thought that we'd get together again.
 And then she was gone.
 You think you have all the time in the world, until.
 Yeah.

 In other words, he did everything to stand in their way, because of his petty jealousy.
-And because women don't get an actual say in relationships---see Crusher's comments in this and the previous half---Troi quietly died off-screen so that neither squabbling man would feel slighted, like reimagining the [Judgment of Solomon](https://en.wikipedia.org/wiki/Judgement_of_Solomon), but both prospective mothers offer up their own knives for the division...
+And because women don't get an actual say in relationships---see Crusher's comments in this and the previous half---Troi quietly died off-screen so that neither squabbling man would feel slighted, like reimagining the {% wiki Judgement_of_Solomon|Judgment of Solomon|en %}, but both prospective mothers offer up their own knives for the division...

 Again, if the episode wants to say these things out loud, should I have taken the week off...?